 There are many medications that we are all familiar with that form a basis for pain management.
-We have been the beneficiaries of the development of many excellent NSAIDs like $Rimadyl{\$}(carprofen)$, $Etogesic{\$}(etodolac)$, $Metacam{\$}(meloxicam)$, $Deramaxx{\$}(deracoxib)$, $Previcox{\$}$ (firocoxib), and $Zubrin{\$}(tepoxalin)$.
-The chondroprotectants, including Adequan and Cosequin amongst others, have been problem free adjuncts that have been well received by our clients even though clinical studies validating their efficacy are still lacking.
+We have been the beneficiaries of the development of many excellent NSAIDs like Rimadyl®(carprofen), Etogesic®(etodolac), Metacam®(meloxicam), Deramaxx®(deracoxib), and Previcox® (firocoxib).
+The chondroprotectants, including Cosequin and Dasequin amongst others, have been problem free adjuncts that have been well received by our clients even though clinical studies validating their efficacy are still lacking.
+The disease modifying pGAG, Adequan, has more clinical research behind its ability to support cartilage health while interfering with degradative matrix metalloproteinases making it a foundational choice for osteoarthritic management.

-A brief review of the anatomic and neurophysiologic aspects of pain process are necessary to form a basis for more advanced multimodal pain management.
+A brief review of the anatomic and neurophysiologic aspects of pain process is necessary to form a basis for more advanced multimodal pain management.
 There 3 basic structural components in the pain pathway: the peripheral pain receptors with cell bodies in the dorsal root ganglia that synapse with the second order neuron in the dorsal horn of the spinal cord, the second order projection neuron that synapse with the third order neuron in the thalamic area of the brain stem, and the third order neuron that carries the pain impulse to the higher brain structures.